-I am purchasing a new build house in Sandiacre with a loan from HSBC Bank.
-The developers refused to reduce the price so I negotiated 6k of additionals instead.
-The property agent advised me not disclose to my conveyancer about this deal as it may affect my loan with the bank.
+I'm buying a new build house in Sandiacre with a loan from Lloyds TSB Bank.
+The sellers would not reduce the price so I negotiated 6k of fixtures and fittings instead.
+The property agent suggested that I not inform my solicitor about the side-deal as it could put at risk my mortgage with the lender.
 Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.